zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 But if another system _does_ need to do cognitive work concerning our sortable objects, category labels can be used as signals to link up the models between different systems.
 Suppose there's some delicate vanadium-ore processing machinery elsewhere in the factory that needs to handle both bleggs and gretrahedrons.
 You want to be able to send commands to that machine, telling it to process a `BLEGG` using its _own_ models, _without_ having to send over all the binary code of the Bayesian network and feature extractors that we used to identify the blegg.
 The ore-processor's models might be different from the three-feature models we used to identify bleggs in the Sorting room—maybe it needs to vary its drill speed in proportion to the density of a particular blegg's flexible outer material.

+[another diagram about using a signal to link up different models]

+[there are more facts about bleggs than just three]

 is a _specific mathematical model_ that makes _specific_ (probabilistic) predictions.
 What it _means_ is that if we see a black-and-white photo of an egg-shaped object (specifically, one with an eggness score of 7)